amr-x5/Fake-News-Detection/README.md

     python -m nltk.downloader stopwords
     ```
 5.  **Obtain Dataset:** Download `True.csv` and `Fake.csv` and place them in the root project directory (or modify the loading paths in the notebook).
+6.  **Note:** The dataset files (`True.csv`, `Fake.csv`) are not included in this repository due to their size.
+They are commonly available online (e.g., search for "Fake and real news dataset" on Kaggle)